 - Converting pubs or offices into larger HMOs

 Once the project is complete and the property ready to be let, the property can then be refinanced to a traditional HMO mortgage (assuming the property is being retained and let).

 The rates charged on mortgages for HMOs are lower than those charged on the short-term finance products used to fund them during conversion.
-This will usually lead to big cost savings and will allow you to generate profit from the monthly rental income.
+This will usually lead to big cost savings when taking out an HMO remortgage and will allow you to generate profit from the monthly rental income.

 Types of HMO finance

 What are the short-term options?

 As mentioned above, the two options are development finance and bridging loans.
 A specific type of bridging loan is used in these situations, known as property refurbishment finance.